Dispatch ID behavior

 Dispatch ID Currents field for email

-dispatch_id as a field to Currents Email events across all connector types.
+dispatch_id is also a field in Currents email events across all connector types.
+The

 While all customers who are sent a scheduled message get the same